ua-devs-com/uadevs/README.md

 ```
 yarn dev
 ```
-### build and start project in container as a production server
+## Build and start project in a container as production server

 ```
 sudo docker build --no-cache -t uadevs .